-In this article, we will talk about the Scaled Agile Framework, how it works, why we should use it, what are the different levels of Scaled Agile Framework and how it is different from other Agile Practices.
+In this article, we will talk about the Scaled Agile Framework, how it works, why we should use it, what are the different levels of Scaled Agile Framework, when was safe agile introduced, what is Scaled Agile Framework history, and how it is different from other Agile Practices.
 Let’s start at the very beginning.

 What is a Scaled Agile Framework?